ggreg8800/fuel-connectors-FW/README.md

 # @fuels/connector

 Collection of connectors for `fuels` SDK.
-This package enables users to use their **wallets** to sign transactions on Fuel Network.
+This package enables users to use their **wallets** to sign transactions on Fuel Network

 > **Warning**
 > This project is under active development.